DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/best-practices.md

 The `developerName` is now initialized with a re-executable Selector API promise.
 When a test controller receives this promise, it enables the smart assertion query mechanism so TestCafe can wait for the value to update.

-> The smart assertion query mechanism works with Client Functions and promises created by TestCafe Selector API.
+> The smart assertion query mechanism works with Client Functions and promises created by TestCafe Selector and RequestLogger APIs.
 Use the `await` keyword with user-created promises and promises returned from third-party libraries.

 This rule applies to ClientFunctions as well.